LegitStack/blink/README.md

 ## to do:

-add triggers to actors (when a listed function is seen to have run, make a request of yourself to run a different function) create several examples of main which all get more complicated explore 'context' pattern explore default argument={} pattern decide what to do - request response at protocol level or message board level? probably protocol
+-add triggers to actors (when a listed function is seen to have run, make a request of yourself to run a different function) -create several examples of main which all get more complicated -explore 'context' pattern
+-explore default argument={} pattern
+-decide what to do - request response at protocol level or message board level? probably protocol